bsierieb1/xdasi-bio-2021-archive/docs/syllabus/week_01_Intro/test_index.md

 ## Basic concepts in statistics

 1. What is the field of statistics about?
+  + Methods to measure aspects of populations and quantify uncertainty
+  + Estimation: infer an unknown quantity of a population based on samples
+  + Hypothesis testing
+  + Sampling error: accuracy / precision,  random samples / bias
-2. What kinds of questions do we ask?
+2. What kinds of questions are asked?
+  + Exploratory analysis
+  + Inference about a population based on a sample
+  + Correlations between variables (correlation is not causation)
+  + Prediction of unknown samples
-3. What kinds of studies can we perform?
+3. Types of studies
+  + Experimental vs. observational
-4. Basic data types and variables
+4. Data types and variables
+  + Categorical: nominal vs. ordinal
+  + Numerical: discrete vs. continuous

 ## A brief introduction to reproducible workflows in data science